Ingleborough: Ascents

 There are several popular hillwalking routes to its summit.
-The most frequently used starting point is probably the village of Ingleton, about 4 mi to the southwest.
+A frequently used starting point is the village of Ingleton, about 4 mi to the southwest.
 An ascent from here is about 7+1⁄2 mi there and back.
 The route follows a walled lane, Fell Lane, before emerging onto a flat area, Crina Bottom, scattered with potholes including the considerable Quaking Pot.
 A steep climb through the limestone cliffs leads to the summit.

-The hill may also be climbed from Horton in Ribblesdale 6 mi to the east, following a route crossing extensive areas of limestone pavement in the region of Sulber Nick.
-This is the route of descent of the Three Peaks Walk and has been heavily improved by the National Trust, having changed in just thirty years from no path at all to a serious example of footpath erosion.
+The hill may also be climbed from Horton in Ribblesdale 6 mi crossing extensive areas of limestone pavement via Sulber Nick, an east/west aligned geological fault.
 Another route on this flank is from the isolated farmstead of Crummack.

-There is also a route from Clapham that follows the Ingleborough Estate nature trail, before passing the Craven Fault, the showcave of Ingleborough Cave, the ravine of Trow Gill and the pothole of Gaping Gill.
-It then crosses a marshy area and climbs up to the shoulder of Little Ingleborough before following the ridge to the summit.
-The return to Clapham can be varied by taking the Horton-in-Ribblesdale path for 2 mi before striking south through more limestone pavement to the small top of Norber; a descent past the famed Norber erratics (Norber Boulders) finishes a walk of 11.5 mi that Wainwright considered the finest walk in the Yorkshire Dales.
+The route from Clapham initially follows Clapham Beck, either by paying the entrance fee to the Ingleborough Estate nature trail, or along adjacent public rights of way, past the showcave of Ingleborough Cave.
+A short scramble up Trow Gill reaches open moorland and, shortly thereafter, the pothole of Gaping Gill.
+From here the path climbs the shoulder of Little Ingleborough before following the ridge to the summit.
+The return to Clapham can be varied by taking the Horton-in-Ribblesdale path for 2 mi before striking south through more limestone pavement to the small top of Norber; a descent past the Norber erratics (Norber Boulders) finishes a walk of 11.5 mi that Wainwright considered the finest walk in the Yorkshire Dales.

 An alternative route from the south-west side of the triangle starts at Newby Cote, roughly a mile northwest of Clapham on the minor road heading towards Ingleton.
 This path proceeds ENE until it joins the main path from Clapham about a mile from the summit.

 There is a northern route from the Hill Inn at Chapel-le-Dale, the route of ascent used by the Three Peaks Walk and the shortest way up the mountain, being just 3 mi from village to summit.
-An interesting walk across a limestone plateau with many caves, including Great Douk Cave and Meregill Hole, is followed by a steep and tedious climb to the shoulder of the subsidiary summit of Simon Fell at 2000 ft, a mile to the north-east of the summit.
+An interesting walk across a limestone plateau with many caves, including Great Douk Cave and Meregill Hole, is followed by a steep climb to the shoulder of the subsidiary summit of Simon Fell at 2000 ft, a mile to the north-east of the summit.
 The passage from here to the summit is high-level and exhilarating, but requires some scrambling.

 Finally there are unwaymarked routes heading NE across Simon Fell and Souther Scales Fell both of which reach a steep descent just beyond the triangulation pillar on Park Fell to reach the Right of Way at New Close.
 Both routes give commanding views of the area.